-- ✓ Find Shelter. - ✓ When There Is No Shelter Nearby: Build a lean-to, windbreak or snow cave for protection from the wind. - ✓ Melt Snow for Drinking Water: Eating unmelted snow will
+- √ Find Shelter. - ✓ When There Is No Shelter Nearby: Build a simple temporary shelter or snow cave for protection from the wind. - Melt Snow for Drinking Water: Eating unmelted snow will lower your body temperature. - ✓ Exercise: From time to time, move arms, legs, fingers and toes vigorously to keep blood circulating.